makerdao/dss-exec-lib/README.md

 - `isLiquidatable`:       Boolean indicating whether liquidations are enabled for collateral
 - `isOsm`:                Boolean indicating whether pip address used is an OSM contract
 - `whitelistOsm`:         Boolean indicating whether median is src in OSM
-- `ilkDebtCeiling`:       Debt ceiling (maximum amount of DAI able to be minted from a given vault collectively) for new collateral
+- `ilkDebtCeiling`:       Debt ceiling (maximum amount of DAI able to be minted from a given ilk collectively) for new collateral
-- `minVaultAmount`:       Minimum DAI vault amount a particular user can generate at a time
+- `minVaultAmount`:       Minimum DAI vault amount a particular user can generate
 - `maxLiquidationAmount`: Max DAI amount per vault for liquidation for new collateral
 - `liquidationPenalty`:   Basis point percent liquidation penalty for new collateral [ex.
 13.5% == 1350]
 - `ilkStabilityFee`:      Percent stability fee for new collateral, per-second-rate obtained from the "Stability Fee" gov proposal parameter [ex.
 4% == 1000000001243680656318820312]